-There are several things to contemplate when you purchase a new furnace:
+There are a lot of things to contemplate when you buy a new replacement furnace:

 - How much is your budget for a new furnace?

 - What can you afford in monthly heating bills?